codest40/codest40/README.md

-- I’m Mark — a Fullstack Developer and Junior DevOps Engineer with a strong passion for automation and secure infrastructure.
+- I’m Mark — a Backend Developer and Junior DevOps Engineer with a strong passion for automation and secure infrastructure.

 - I enjoy building modern web applications end-to-end while integrating robust CI/CD pipelines, Infrastructure as Code (IaC), and system observability.

-- Currently sharpening my skills with Python for automation, working with Docker, and going deeper into advanced DevOps, DevSecOps, and security best practices.
+- Equipped with Bash, Python for automation, working with Docker, Jenkins, and currently going deeper into very advanced DevOps, DevSecOps, and security best practices.

--  I’m open to collaborating on Fullstack, DevOps, Cloud, and open-source projects, and I’m always eager to learn from the tech community.
+-  I’m open to collaborating on Backend, Fullstack, DevOps, Cloud, and open-source projects, and I’m always eager to learn from the tech community.

 -  How to reach me:
-Email: rundailytest@gmail.com
+Email: aniokemark@gmail.com

 - Pronouns: He/Him

--  Fun fact: Automate everything, and derive the joy each time!
+-  Fun fact: Automate everything!

 <!---
 codest40/codest40 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.